 We all crave crackers and cookies sometimes, but the stuff they sell in stores is hardly an AIP snack.
 Instead, you can make your own baked snacks at home using nut flours and AIP-friendly ingredients to whatever balance of salty or sweet you like best.
 Keep these in a plastic bag in your desk and enjoy a crunch snack when you need it most.

 Store-bought hummus is not an AIP snack, but you can blend up alternatives at home with the same delicious mix of spices and enjoy them baked paleo pita chips for a high-flavor, high-protein snack that will carry you through the late afternoon.

 Bacon is off every diet but paleo and AIP so you can enjoy bacon-wrapped baked veggies with a satisfaction that defies all other dieters in your workplace.
 AIP-diet adherents swear by wrapping your avocado slices in bacon and turning them into crunchy-creamy delicious fries you can eat out of a tupperware with pride.

 Berry Juice Popsicles

 You don't have to consume a cup of refined sugar to enjoy a delicious popsicle that gets you through a hot afternoon.
-Make your own popsicles with pure fruit juice or even pureed smoothie-cicles.
+Make your own popsicles with pure fruit juice or even pureed smoothie-cicles for the perfect AIP snack.
 If you love a cold snack and are at home near your freezer, these little treats can really make your day.